fenago/puppet-course/advanced/md/Lab_5.md

 -----------------------------------------------------------

-Sometimes, your Puppet manifest doesn\'t do exactly[]{#id325436476 .indexterm} what you expected, or perhaps someone else has checked in changes you didn\'t know about.
+Sometimes, your Puppet manifest doesn\'t do exactly what you expected, or perhaps someone else has checked in changes you didn\'t know about.
 Either way, it\'s good to know exactly what Puppet is going to do before it does it.